Jafar Iqbal

 Jafar Iqbal (জাফর ইকবাল; born 27 September 1999) is a Bangladeshi professional footballer who can play on either wings preferably on the left.
-He currently plays for Dhaka Mohamedan Sporting in the Bangladesh Football Premier League.
+He currently plays for Bangladesh Premier League club Abahani Limited Dhaka.

 Club career

+Early career

+In 2014, Jafar scored six goals in three matches for Agrabad Comrades in the Chittagong Second Division League.
+Jafar won the Top Scorer Player Award as his team clinched the league title.
+He then proceeded to score 13 goals for Motherbari Sobhoniya Club in the Chittagong Pioneer League.

+Jafar also participated in the BFF U-18 Development Cup with Feni SC before coach Syed Golam Jilani arranged his move to Dilkusha SC in the Dhaka Third Division League in 2015.
+He scored 9 goals, including a hat-trick, which helped Dilkusha secure the league championship.

 Arambagh KS

 Jafar started his professional career in 2016 when he was signed by Saiful Bari Titu with Arambagh KS.
-On August 9, 2016 Jafar scored his first professional league goal against Brothers Union during 2016 Bangladesh Football Premier League.
-Jafar scored a cracker against Team BJMC in the semi final of 2016 Bangladesh Federation Cup and helped his team to reach up in the final.
-His combination with Mohammad Abdullah worked superbly for Arambagh KS as they played final of 2016 Bangladesh Federation Cup and finished the premier league at sixth position.
+On August 9, 2016, Jafar scored his first professional league goal against Brothers Union during 2016 Bangladesh Premier League.
+Jafar scored a cracker against Team BJMC in the semi-final of 2016 Federation Cup and helped his team to reach up in the final.
+His combination with Mohammad Abdullah worked superbly for Arambagh KS as they finished the premier league season in sixth position.

 Chittagong Abahani

-After a successful season with Arambagh KS, in April 2017 Jafar joined new giant of local football Chittagong Abahani.
-However, under coach Saiful Bari Titu Jafar could not cement a starting spot in the team and only scored a single goal all season, which cam against relegation threatened Team BJMC.
+After a successful season with Arambagh KS, in April 2017 Jafar joined the emerging Chittagong Abahani.
+However, under coach Saiful Bari Titu, Jafar could not cement a starting spot in the team and only scored a single goal all season, which came against relegation threatened Team BJMC.

 Saif SC

-On 10 December 2019, Jafar joined the country's new corporate giants Saif Sporting Club.
-However, it was another disappointing season for him, scoring only a single goal in 17 league appearance, and in turn losing his place in the senior national team.
+On 10 December 2019, Jafar joined corporate owned Saif Sporting Club.
+Nonetheless, it was another disappointing season for him, scoring only a single goal in 17 league appearance, and in turn losing his place in the senior national team.

 Mohammedan SC

-On 10 December 2020, Jafar joined Dhaka giants Mohammedan SC, from Saif SC for a transfer fee of Tk 1.5 lakh.
+On 10 December 2020, Jafar joined Dhaka giants Mohammedan SC, from Saif Sporting Club for a transfer fee of Tk 1.5 lakh.
 The deal was the first instance of a transfer fee being paid in Bangladeshi club football.

-Jafar was ruled out for six week after injuring his knee during an 2021–22 Independence Cup game against Saif SC.
+Jafar was ruled out for six week after injuring his knee during a 2021–22 Independence Cup game against Saif SC.

 International career

 Youth

 Jafar made his Bangladesh U18 debut against India during 2017 SAFF U-18 Championship.
-He led his team to a stunning 4–3 win overcoming three goals deficit at the break against India U18 with a superb brace both coming from header.
+He led his team to a stunning 4–3 win overcoming three goals deficit at the break against India U18 with a superb brace both coming from headers.

 Jafar was the Golden boot award winner in 2017 SAFF U-18 Championship for scoring 5 goals from 4 matches.
 He also had an assist in that sensational match against India.
 Since making his top tier debut for Arambagh KS in 2016 domestic season, he has been considered to hold a bright future for Bangladesh football.

-Jafar made his Olympic team debut against Nepal U23 on July 11, 2017 during an International friendly match.
+Jafar made his Olympic team debut against Nepal U23 on July 11, 2017, during an International friendly match.